avocode/avocode/sketch-extension-beta.md

 - initial beta release

 ## Known bugs
-- App Store Sketch is not be able to open the extension due to sandboxing issues.
-Use the build from http://sketchapp.com/ please, Sketch is now [leaving App Store anyway](http://blog.sketchapp.com/post/134322691555/leaving-the-mac-app-store)
 - The UI can be sometimes not styled properly
+- After you sync a sketch document to a project once, you cannot change it to another project
 - It will take quite a lot of time to load first time, the production build work much faster.
-- The beta build is quite large, production release will be much smaller
 - Pages are not exported at all, we might add that later if there is enough interest
+- App Store Sketch is not be able to open the extension due to sandboxing issues.
+Use the build from http://sketchapp.com/ please, Sketch is now [leaving App Store anyway](http://blog.sketchapp.com/post/134322691555/leaving-the-mac-app-store)

 ## Reporting bugs
 Please report bugs to team@avocode.com and include the `sketch-panels.log` file from Sketch Plugins folder